crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 ===========================

 A ``Table`` object can load its own schema information from the corresponding table in the database.
-This process is called *reflection*, see `reflecting database objects`_.
+This process is called *reflection*, see :ref:`sa:metadata_reflection`.

 In the most simple case you need only specify the table name, a ``MetaData`` object, and the ``autoload_with`` argument.